usnistgov/embedded3DPvids/README.md

 # References

 This code is described in the following paper:
-- Friedrich, L.M., & Seppala, J.E.
+- Friedrich, L.M., Gunther, R.T., & Seppala, J.E.
 (2022) Suppression of filament defects in embedded 3D printing, submitted for publication

 The dataset analyzed by this code is stored at:
 - Friedrich, L.M., & Seppala, J.E.
 (2022) Suppression of filament defects in embedded 3D printing, Version 1.0.0, National Institute of Standards and Technology